 Though you might not admit it to your boss, staying awake and alert throughout the workweek (sometimes even just through Monday) can be a challenge.
 In this nonstop society, it's nearly impossible to be energized all day.
-Work hours are no longer limited to a strict 9-to-5 schedule, and you'd be lucky to get a reasonable amount of sleep in between trying to exercise, spend time with family, and keep up with a social life when you're not busy at the office (the whole work/life balance thing is no easy feat).
+Work hours are no longer limited to a strict 9-to-5 schedule, and you'd be lucky to get a reasonable amount of sleep in between trying to exercise, get dressed for work, spend time with family, and keep up with a social life when you're not busy at the office (the whole work/life balance thing is no easy feat).

 While your first instinct may be to fill up on coffee when your eyelids grow heavy at work, there are other ways to perk up when you hit a midday slump.
 "Caffeine is a great way to wake up your body.
 However, consuming too much caffeine or drinking it too late in the afternoon can cause you to have trouble sleeping at night," explains holistic health counselor and Kitchen Matters author Pamela Salzman.
-Instead, it's best to focus on healthy lifestyle habits like getting a full night's sleep, exercising, and eating balanced meals when it comes to maintaining energy and focus throughout the day.
+Instead, it's best to focus on healthy lifestyle habits like getting a full night's sleep, exercising, optimal work/life balance, and eating balanced meals when it comes to maintaining energy and focus throughout the day.
 For natural energy, take note of Salzman's tips on how to stay awake at work sans the office coffee machine.

 Eat a Balanced Breakfast

 It's no secret that breakfast is one of the most important meals of the day, but it's not enough to just run out the door with a piece of toast.
 "Having a balanced meal that includes wholesome carbs, healthy fats, and a lean protein is ideal for keeping you satisfied until your next meal," Salzman says.
 A balanced meal will also provide you with the energy you need to stay awake at work all day.